 In any case, an asymptotic formula for the left hand side of \eqref{EqRatios} implies an asymptotic formula for the left hand side of \eqref{EqRatios2}, and vice-versa.
 This may be seen most easily by applying the zeta function's functional equation.
 We will have nothing to say about lower order terms however.

 Similarly to Farmer's papers above, some previous work has studied the connections of the GUE Conjecture to averages of the logarithmic derivative of the zeta function \cite{GoGoMo, FaGoLeLe, Ro}.

-We note also the concurrent work of Chhaibi, Najnudel, and Nikeghbali \cite{ChNaNi}, which considers some similar questions to those we consider here, but replaces the zeta function with a probabilistic construction called the limiting characteristic polynomial.
+We note also the concurrent work \cite{ChNaNi}, which considers some similar questions to those we consider here, but replaces the zeta function with a probabilistic construction called the limiting characteristic polynomial.

 We turn to a quick conceptual sketch of some of our methods.
 Both the moment bound, Theorem \ref{ratio_bound}, and the conditional implication, Theorem \ref{corr_implies_ratios}, are critically dependent on the tail bound, Theorem \ref{quad_bound}.
 The strategy in each case is to write